mike-albano/network-impairment/README.md

 When we **combine the two pcaps**; we can clearly see the delay being induced by the AP:
 ![delay-in-merge](img/Delay-in-mergecap.png)
 Note, after you merge the two pcaps, even though following the ICMP conversation can be harder, you can easily see that the over-the-air frames include the Radio-tap header and 802.11 info, while the previous on-the-wire packet doesn't.
 The merged pcap makes it obvious where the delay is coming from, as the Echo request arrives at the AP but does not show up over-the-air until 600ms later.

+# Contributing
+Pull Requests welcome.
+Particularly interested in future work.
+For example, using above methods to show 802.11 contention induced delay on a TCP connection, using over-the-air capture.